rptb1/tammy-norie/plan/unsinkability.rst

 _`.design.cushions`

   The interior cushions will also be replaced with closed-cell foam cushions, so that they cannot take up water.
-These will be secured to the interior by some means so that they do not detach when the boat is flooded [what means?].
+These will be strapped to the interior so that they do not detach when the boat is flooded (`.idea.cushion-straps`_).
+THe cushions will be made up of three or four layers of the 30mm foam [ref?] that I'm using for lining.
+They will have a webbing tunnel sandwiched below the top layer, so that a webbing strap can be passed through.

 _`.design.voids`